 Introduction to physics of semiconductor devices.
 The three electronic devices from Introduction to Electronics are brought from basic physics to current-voltage characteristics and circuit models.
 Lecture - 3 hours.
-This course is normally offered in
+This course is normally offered in the spring semester.

 4423 CONTROL SYSTEMS